ijavad805/react-datepicker/README.md

  <li>Disable some date</li>
  <li>Set your custom footer for datepicker</li>
  <li>Auto adjust position</li>
+ <li>Calendar</li>
  </ul>

-&#127775; If you like this Datepicker, Please give me a start on my github
+&#127775; If you like this Datepicker, please bookmark it on your github with the star button.

 ## Installation